finnwritesdall/finnwritesmovies/src/blog/It Came from the Archives – EO (2022).md

 ---
 title: It Came from the Archives – EO (2022)
-subtitle: No one's ever really in control of their own life.
+subtitle: One Man’s Donkey is Another Man’s Devil
 author:
   - Finnlay Dall
 date: 2022-04-20
+tags:
+- website archive
+- substack
+- post
+- review
+- animals
+- adaptation
 ---
 In an interview with [The Lincoln Centre](https://www.youtube.com/watch?v=MC3A6JrWlGQ), director Jerzy Skolimowski spoke of his early days as a filmmaker.
-Included was his utter shock in finding his first feature, _Walkover (1965)_, achieved the second spot in Cahiers du Cinéma's annual top ten list.
+Included was his utter shock in finding his first feature, *Walkover (1965)*, achieved the second spot in Cahiers du Cinéma's annual top ten list.
 And what was his first instinct upon hearing such wonderful news?
 He rushed to the nearest cinema and watched the work of the man who bested him.
-That film, Robert Bresson's _Au Hasard Balthazar (1966)_, was the first time the young upstart had wept at a piece of art.
+That film, Robert Bresson's *Au Hasard Balthazar (1966)*, was the first time the young upstart had wept at a piece of art.

-_“EO”_ takes the character of Balthazar – once a metaphor for heroine Mary’s innocence – and puts the donkey centre stage.
+*“EO”* takes the character of Balthazar – once a metaphor for heroine Mary’s innocence – and puts the donkey centre stage.
 A mule for a performing circus, EO lives a quiet, content life with his handler Kasandra.
 However, bankruptcy and an uproar from activists soon forces the circus to pack up its tent; leaving all the animals to be re-homed.
 EO, now separated from the only person who truly loved him, must trek bravely across Poland to find her once again.

 Surreal visuals and a haunting classical score by composer Paweł Mykietyn, transports EO and the audience into a mythical re-imagining of the source material.
-Screenwriter Ewa Piaskowska went further back in time for her inspiration, citing stories like “_The Metamorphoses of Apuleius”,_ otherwise known as “_The Golden Ass”_, to help define EO's journey.
+Screenwriter Ewa Piaskowska went further back in time for her inspiration, citing stories like “*The Metamorphoses of Apuleius”,* otherwise known as “*The Golden Ass”*, to help define EO's journey.
 EO stumbles through a gnarled, gloomy forest, cold, scared and alone.
 As owls with sickly orange eyes glare down at him, hungry wolves stalk him through muddy waters and hunters take aim with laser sights at his neck, the audience grips their armrests, pulled into a Grimm with a capital G woods, hoping their little donkey friend will ever see the sun again.

-_“EO”_ shines brightest when it leans into its fable roots.
+*“EO”* shines brightest when it leans into its fable roots.
 Skolimowski's direction, at its most raw and absurdist thanks to the editing of Agnieszka Glińska, finds itself right at home with some of Kafka's animal centred stories considering its strong themes of identity and belonging in a rigid and unjust world (*A Report for an Academy, Investigations of a Dog*).

 However, while excellent attention is paid to improving the ***tone*** of Bresson's original tragedy, *EO* struggles to capture as meaningful a story as *Balthazar* because every human character simply feels less thought out and disconnected from the main story.